 Depending on what you read about 95% of the water entering our homes goes down the drain.
-We all waste water in some way.
+We all waste water.
 Accidentally, out of ignorance, stupidity or like a lot of people that just don’t care.
-Water appears to be abundant and is relatively cheap right now so who cares, right?
+Water appears to be abundant and is relatively cheap so who cares?
 Could be by leaving the water on while brushing your teeth, the toilet flapper wears out or gets stuck open and the toilet runs nonstop, leaky faucets, taking too long in the shower, leaving the pool fill or water hose running too long etc. The reasons are endless.
-We’re all guilty of a few and should be more mindful of what we’re doing.
+We’re all guilty of a few and should be more mindful.
 But the biggest waste of water comes from lawn/ landscape and farming irrigation.
 I’ll spare you the stats on farming since most likely none of you reading this are farmers.
 But its estimated more than 50% of lawn/ landscape irrigation water used goes to waste.
-I see it all the time- irrigation systems going off at the wrong time of day, broken sprinkler heads or heads not adjusted correctly watering the street, broken pipes or heads gushing water everywhere, property owners watering too often when the lawn doesn’t even need it.
+I see it all the time- irrigation systems going off at the wrong time of day, broken sprinkler heads or heads not adjusted correctly watering the street, broken pipes or heads gushing water everywhere, property owners watering too often when the lawn doesn’t need it.
 Or watering for too long of a duration and water is just pouring down the street.
 And property owners watering while it’s raining.
 YES, WATERING WHEN ITS RAINING!
 I’m sure you’ve seen it to.
-Then multiply the above mentioned issues by thousands and thousands and thousands of irrigation systems city, state and nationwide.
+Multiply the above mentioned issues by thousands and thousands and thousands of irrigation systems city, state and nationwide.

 Water is a vital resource and should be used more thoughtfully and efficiently.
 We’re lucky we “appear” to have plenty of water.
-But many states and people all over the world are facing water scarcity to some degree.
-While every day we piss water away right down the drain like there is an endless supply that will always be there just for us to carelessly use up.
+But reality is many states and people all over the world face water scarcity to some degree.
+While every day without concern we pour water right down the drain like there is an endless supply that will always be there just for us to carelessly use up.
 To put it in perspective, you are watering your lawn with clean potable drinking water.
 Drinking water that not everyone on our our planet has access to or the money to buy.
-Water will only get more scarce and more expensive as years go by and populations increase.
+Water will only get more scarce and more expensive as years go by.
 Go to https://eyeonwater.com/signin to register your water meter.
 You can view your daily usage and set leak detection alerts that will help flag issues and conserve water.

-The following links are articles on lawn mowing, lawn/ landscape irrigation water usage and water scarcity.
+The following links are articles on lawn maintenance, lawn/ landscape irrigation water usage and water scarcity.
 Read them and then take some time and Google it for yourself.